jayygao/cse15l-lab-reports/labReport4.md

 Tests run: 2,  Failures: 1
 ```

-Knowing what the erro was, I went into ListExamples.java to fix the error, the command was...
+Knowing what the error was, I went into ListExamples.java to fix the error, the command was...

 ```vim ListExamples.java <enter>```